cjglen/Electrify-Ms1/README.md

 ![32e0c4](assets/images/32e0c4-screenshot.png "#32e0c4")
 ![dddddd](assets/images/dddddd-screenshot.png "#dddddd")

 These colours are used in the logo and consistently throughout the site.
 I chose these colours as I feel the teal shade is on trend and goes with the modern feel and aims of the business.
-The blue complements the teal and gives the site a proffesional look.
+The blue complements the teal and gives the site a professional look.

 ### Fonts